Huuungry/test_cases/README.md

-# Code to import test cases from xls document to the postgres db and provide CLI and REST api to it
+# Code to import test cases from xls document to the postgres db, provide CLI and REST api to return test case data in JSON, and Web UI to retrieve test case data

 Environment configuration: